citp/privacy-policy-historical/t/tc/tcs/tcs.com.md

-> *The following text is extracted and transformed from the tcs.com privacy policy that was archived on 2007-12-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071210123831id_/http%3A//www.tcs.com/includes/Footer/Default.aspx%3FshowForm%3D1) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tcs.com privacy policy that was archived on 2008-07-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080705235034id_/http%3A//tcs.com/privacy) for the most accurate reproduction.*

-# Tata Consultancy Services
+# Tata Consultancy Services: Privacy Policy

 **Tata Consultancy Services Limited (TCS)** is sensitive to privacy issues on the Internet.
 We believe it is important you know how we treat the information about you, we receive from you, on the Internet.